Skip to Main Content

 χ2 =

-where for each term in the summation "observed" is the actual absolute frequency for a category and "expected" is the expected absolute frequency for the same category.
-The terms for all categories are summed to create the overall chi squared value.
-Note: you must use counts in this formula!
+For each term in the summation (the capital Greek sigma symbol "∑" ) “observed” is the actual absolute frequency for a category and “expected” is the expected absolute frequency for the same category.
+The terms for all categories are summed to create the overall chi-squared value.
+Note: you must use whole number counts (absolute frequencies) in this formula for the observed!
 You cannot use relative frequencies!

-You can see from this formula that the squaring the deviation of a category from its expected value causes large deviations to have a much greater effect than small ones.
-In the case of the example in Table 3, the value of chi squared would be:
+You can see from this formula that squaring the deviation of a category from its expected value causes large deviations to have a much greater effect than small ones.
+In the case of the example in Table 3, the value of chi-squared would be:

 (46-43.5)2/43.5+(41-43.5)2/43.5=0.287

-In the case where 61 heads and 26 tails were flipped, the value of chi squared would be 14.080 .
-Greater deviations would result in even greater chi squared values.
+In the case where 61 heads and 26 tails were flipped, the value of chi-squared would be 14.080.
+Greater deviations (such as 14 heads and 73 tails or 77 heads and 10 tails) would result in even greater chi-squared values.

-The calculated chi squared value can be used to assess the significance of the deviation from the expected frequencies as part of a test known as a chi squared goodness of fit test.
+The calculated chi-squared value can be used to assess the significance of the deviation from the expected frequencies as part of a test known as a chi-squared goodness of fit test.
 In a goodness of fit test, the null hypothesis is that there is no deviation from the expected frequencies.
 The alternative hypothesis is that the actual (observed) frequencies differ from the expected frequencies.
+This is a most basic null and alternate, they should be framed in relation to what is being assessed.

-For a particular number of degrees of freedom, there is an inverse relationship between the chi squared value and P, the probability that the deviation from the expected frequencies is due only to chance.
-As with all of the other statistical tests we have used, when the value of the statistic is great enough to cause P to be less than 0.05, we say that there is a significant difference between the expected frequencies and the actual observed frequencies.
+For Xgoodness of fit tests, the value is used to determine if the probability that the deviation from the expected frequencies is due only to chance.
+As with all of the other statistical tests we have used, when the value of the statistic (in this case X2) is great enough to cause P to be less than 0.05, we say that there is a significant difference between the expected frequencies and the actual observed frequencies.

 1.5 Performing a chi squared goodness of fit test using Excel